Calhoun, Georgia: Print

-The twice-weekly Calhoun Times established in 1870 is Gordon County's oldest operating business.
+The twice-weekly Calhoun Times, established in 1870, is Gordon County's oldest operating business.
 With home delivery print editions each Wednesday and Saturday, the paper also has a website and various social media.
 Blake Silvers has been managing editor of the Calhoun Times since January 2021.

 Radio and TV

 Although well outside of metro Atlanta, Calhoun is considered part of the Atlanta television market, the ninth-largest DMA according to Nielsen Media Research.
 Cable TV service is offered through Comcast Cable, which provides one public, educational, and government access (PEG) cable TV channel named WEBS cable 3.

-There are now four radio stations having Calhoun as their city of license:
+Four radio stations have Calhoun as their city of license: